Laivateollisuus: Last wooden ships

-After all the war reparations were completed, LaTe continued selling vessels to Soviet Union within the framework of Finno-Soviet trading agreement.
-Until the end of 1957, LaTe built 71 wooden 300-dwt fishing and sealing ships.
-In 1958 the company handed over to Soviet Union 12 marine research vessels with 720 dwt tonnage.
-The vessels were specially made for arctic waters.
+After the war reparations were completed, LaTe continued selling vessels to Soviet Union within the framework of a Finno-Soviet trading agreement.
+By end of 1957, LaTe had built 71 wooden 300-dwt fishing and sealing ships.
+In 1958 the company handed over to Soviet Union 12 marine research vessels of 720 dwt tonnage.
+The vessels were specially made for Arctic waters.

-During 1961−1966 Late built 13 Nuoli-class fast gunboats for the Finnish Navy.
-The boats had top speed of 40 knots.
-They were the last LaTe-produced vessels with wooden hull.
+During 1961−1966 LaTe built 13 Nuoli-class fast gunboats for the Finnish Navy.
+The boats had a top speed of 40 knots.
+They were the last LaTe-produced vessels with wooden hulls.

-The experience gained in gluelam led to flourishing business.
-LaTe's gluelam beams were produced for construction industry.
+The experience gained in gluelam led to a flourishing business.
+LaTe's gluelam beams were produced for the construction industry.